Chart Color Schemes

 Chelsea Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Chelsea Heights' dwelling structures, as per the latest Census, consisted of 79.0% houses and 21.0% other dwellings (semi-detached, apartments, 'other').
-In comparison, Melbourne metro had 54.8% houses and 45.2% other dwellings.
-Home ownership in Chelsea Heights stood at 40.4%, with mortgaged dwellings at 46.3% and rented ones at 13.3%.
-The median monthly mortgage repayment was $2,001, lower than Melbourne metro's average of $2,167.
-The median weekly rent in Chelsea Heights was $412, compared to Melbourne metro's $410.
-Nationally, Chelsea Heights' mortgage repayments were higher at $2,001 than the Australian average of $1,863, and rents exceeded the national figure of $375.
+Chelsea Heights' dwellings, as per the latest Census, consisted of 79.0% houses and 21.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+Melbourne metro had 54.8% houses and 45.2% other dwellings.
+Home ownership in Chelsea Heights was 40.4%, with mortgaged dwellings at 46.3% and rented ones at 13.3%.
+The median monthly mortgage repayment was $2,001, below Melbourne metro's average of $2,167.
+Median weekly rent was $412, compared to Melbourne metro's $410.
+Nationally, Chelsea Heights' mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing